MiguelPombeiro/CSE-Degree/README.md

 ![University of Évora Logo](./assets/UEvora_Logo.png)

-Assignments and coursework I'm completing for my Computer Sciences Engineering degree will be documented here at the end of each semester.
+Assignments and coursework completed throughout my Computer Sciences Engineering degree will be documented here at the end of each semester.

 Feel free to check out the [University of Évora](https://www.uevora.pt/) website for more information about the Computer Sciences Engineering program.